olivierfriard/boris_docs/index.rst

 Acknowledgement
 ============================================================================================================================================

-The authors would like to acknowledge Sergio Castellano, Valentina Matteucci and Laura Ozella for their precious help.
+The authors would like to acknowledge Valentina Matteucci, Laura Ozella, Giovanni Di Panfilo and all others users for their precious help.